noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 1. admin, as an Aztec address held in public state
 2. tally, as a map with key as the persona and value as the number (in Field) held in public state
 3. voteEnded, as a boolean held in public state

-Under the struct, define the impl block like this:

-#include_code storage_impl yarn-project/noir-contracts/contracts/easy_private_voting_contract/src/main.nr rust

-The `impl` block must define one function `init` that explains how to access and manipulate our variables.
-We pass context, a storage slot, and serialization methods we imported earlier.

-This `init` function will be called every time we access `storage` in our functions.

 ## Constructor